Millions recovered for our clients.

 • & more

 We will fight for you at no out-of-pocket cost to you.
+You do not pay any upfront legal fees or expenses, and you owe nothing unless compensation is recovered on your behalf.
 You won’t pay unless and until we win your case.
 Contact a boat accident lawyer at GJEL today to find out if you have a case.

 GJEL Is An Award-Winning Personal Injury Law Firm

 GJEL is one of California’s highest-rated boat accident law firms and we have recovered over $950 Million dollars for our clients while maintaining a 99% success rate.
+Past results do not guarantee future outcomes, and every boating accident case depends on its specific facts, evidence, and legal circumstances.
 We specialize in helping victims who have been seriously injured or killed in boating and watercraft accidents throughout California.

 What You Should Do After A Boat Accident